 With the set-up, students will be able to choose between two learning environments: full online learning or home-based offline learning.

-Learners with the appropriate learning tools (desktop, laptop, tablet, or smartphone) and with strong and stable internet connection shall access learning materials through various available online platforms like Seesaw (Pre-School to Grade 3) and Microsoft Teams (Grade 4 to 10, Senior High School (SHS), Tertiary Education Department (TED), and Graduate School).
+Learners with the appropriate learning tools (desktop, laptop, tablet, or smartphone) and with strong and stable internet connection shall access learning materials through various available online platforms like Seesaw (Grade 1 to Grade 3) and Microsoft Teams (Grade 4 to 10, Grade 11 and Grade 12, Tertiary Education Department (TED), and Graduate Studies).
 Previously and currently-used platforms like Google Classrooms, Edmodo, FB/Messenger Chat, Canvas, and the like that suit both students and faculty may be used to further complement the use of Seesaw and Microsoft Teams.
 Access and accomplishments shall be based on students’ learning pace and will be subject to the system timetable.

 Students will be asked to attend scheduled meetings or lectures, where they will be required to “log in” for their attendance or accomplish certain tasks on a predetermined date.
 Synchronous learning includes:

 Students will be allowed to access materials, ask questions, and practice their skills at a time that works best for them.
 It uses a wide variety of tools and systems to allow the instructor and student to interact at their own convenience.
 Asynchronous learning includes:

 Learners who do not have access to appropriate learning tools (desktop, laptop, tablet, or smartphone) or are unable to go online due to limited Internet connectivity will be provided with printed learning materials, lesson modules, and/or course packs that will be made available to them twice during the quarter/term.

 Learning materials may be picked up at the university by the student’s authorized representative or through an official courier service.